Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-Contemporary Debates on Climate Change is an innovative textbook which addresses a number of key issues in climate change studies.
-This book is essential reading for all students of climate change, as well as those studying environmental and sustainability more broadly.
+Drawing upon the sciences, social sciences and humanities to debate these ethical, cultural, legal, social, economic, technological and political roadblocks, Contemporary Debates on Climate Change is essential reading for all students of climate change, as well as those studying environmental policy and politics and sustainable development more broadly.

-Contemporary Debates on Climate Change is an innovative textbook which addresses a number of key issues in climate change studies.
-This book is essential reading for all students of climate change, as well as those studying environmental and sustainability more broadly.
+Drawing upon the sciences, social sciences and humanities to debate these ethical, cultural, legal, social, economic, technological and political roadblocks, Contemporary Debates on Climate Change is essential reading for all students of climate change, as well as those studying environmental policy and politics and sustainable development more broadly.

 Mike Hulme is Professor of Human Geography at the University of Cambridge, UK, founding director of the Tyndall Centre for Climate Change Reseach and Editor-in-Chief of the review journal WIREs Climate Change.
 He is the author of eight books on climate change, including Why We Disagree About Climate Change and Can Science Fix Climate Change?